HelenLauren/HelenLauren/README.md

 ###

 <p align="left">♡.
-Currently pursuing a bachelor's degree in System Information at PUCPR;<br>♡.
+Currently pursuing a bachelor's degree in Information Systems at PUCPR;<br>♡.
 Always trying to keep up with new technologies;<br>♡.
 The eager to learn new things is what motivates me every day!!</p>

 ###